interglobalmedia/image-steganography-steghide/README.md

 >Steganalysis is the study of detecting messages hidden using steganography; this is analogous to cryptanalysis applied to cryptography.
 Steganalysis refers to detection of the presence of hidden information in the stego-object.

-I actually built an image steganography project implementing the above described bitmap approach using the the PIL (Python Imaging Library).
+I actually built an image steganography project implementing the above described bitmap approach using PIL (Python Imaging Library).
 When I decrpyted the encrypted hidden text message inside an image, I got totally incomprehensible data output in Terminal.
-I also could not view the complete output, because it was too large for viewing in aTerminal window instance.
-O I created a CLI command that would redirect the data into a text file that I could open and examine after running the command.
+I also could not view the complete output, because it was too large for viewing in a Terminal window instance.
+I created a CLI command that would redirect the data into a text file that I could open and examine after running the command.
 The following is the command that I cerated to do this:

 ```shell
 python3 cryptography-stenography.py >> output_text.txt